,

 What is a Financial Institution Notice?

-Since 2021, FINs have allowed HMRC to access information from financial institutions about taxpayers.
+Since 2021, Financial Institution Notices (FINs) have allowed HMRC to access information from financial institutions about taxpayers.
 FINs allow HMRC to go directly to your bank, for example, and request information about your finances.

 And they can do this without your permission.
-Before FINs, HMRC had to ask for permission from you or a judge to access this information but not anymore.
+Before FINs were introduced, HMRC had to ask for permission from you or a judge to access this information – but that’s no longer the case.

-If HMRC believe it’s a ‘reasonable request’ as a part of their investigation, they can use a FIN to request your:
+If HMRC believes it’s a ‘reasonable request’ as a part of an investigation, they can use a FIN to request your:

 When would HMRC use a Financial Institution Notice?